OakLoaf/VoidWarp/README.md

 ############################

 world:
-  # mode: The mode to use when the player is in the region (SPAWN/COMMAND/WARP/ESSENTIALS_WARP/HUSKHOME_WARP)
+  # modeType: The modeType to use when the player is in the region (SPAWN/COMMAND/WARP/ESSENTIALS_WARP/HUSKHOME_WARP)
   mode: SPAWN
   # yMin: The Y coordinate at the bottom of the range (Leave empty to have no minimum)
   yMin: -1000